alverena/documentation/community/contributing.rst

 Default line break separator is LF (\n) - Unix and OS X style.

   .. note:: To eliminate issues with this requirement, it is recommended to configure IDE and always use appropriate line break separator.
-How to configure this in PHPStorm could be found `here <https://www.jetbrains.com/help/phpstorm/2016.3/configuring-line-separators.html>`_
+How to configure this in PHPStorm could be found `on the JetBrains site <https://www.jetbrains.com/help/phpstorm/2016.3/configuring-line-separators.html>`_

 **DocBlock**